|

 ingredients, I was soon so suggestively bulky that I could scarce bring

+my arms together or scratch my new nose.
 My complexion, always too pale and uneven would not take a tan.
 Even

 under the carefully controlled conditions of the tanning salon, my fair